ewaldhorn/tinycanvas/README.md

 ### Colour
 Contains colour components.
 I ended up extracting it because it can be useful on its own.

-### DOM
-Contains some DOM utilities, handy for this type of work.

 ### Zed
 I use <https://zed.dev/> as my main editor most of the time.
 There's a convenient `zed.sh`